Should You Go In A Hot Tub With A Fever?

 Helps with pain relief and improves healing process

 Spa and Hydrotherapists help to heal injured muscles and joints.
-The body floats in the ocean, decreasing its weight to help ease pain and stiffness from muscles and joints in the body.
+The body floats in the ocean, decreasing its weight to help ease pain and stiffness from aching muscles, and joints in the body.
 Warm water expands circulation of the blood and improves blood flow to aching muscles.
 The increased flow of blood supplies oxygen to the painful areas, which helps reduce pain.
 Hot tubs can be used to soothe strained, swelling or inflamed muscles.
 During traumatic injuries blood flows increase in the affected region and cause swelling.
 Hot water in this tub dilates blood vessels and relieves pain.

 Relieve Your Headaches and Body Aches